bmw-tech/dart_apitool/README.md

                                            (e.g. /path/to/package)
                                          - any package from pub (e.g. pub://package_name/version)
+    --old-copy-depth                     Integer that determines how many path levels up from old package reference should be copied along with the package itself.
+                                         This option allows to copy bigger part of the packages tree to make required path dependencies available for 'pub get' execution.
+                                         This number can not be greater then the count of components of the path given in the --old parameter.
+                                         This parameter is ignored for published packages and absolute paths.
+Defaults to 0.
+    --new-copy-depth                     Integer that determines how many path levels up from new package reference should be copied along with the package itself.
+                                         This option allows to copy bigger part of the packages tree to make required path dependencies available for 'pub get' execution.
+                                         This number can not be greater then the count of components of the path given in the --new parameter.
+                                         This parameter is ignored for published packages and absolute paths.
+Defaults to 0.
     --[no-]check-versions                Determines if the version of the new package should be checked.
                                          Takes the changes of the diff and checks if the new version follows semver.
                                          Influences tool return value.